skchqhdpdy/Discord-MusicBot/Python312/share/doc/yt_dlp/README.txt

                                     use (optionally) prefixed by the protocols
                                     (http, ftp, m3u8, dash, rstp, rtmp, mms) to use it for.
 Currently supports native,
-                                    aria2c, avconv, axel, curl, ffmpeg, httpie,
+                                    aria2c, axel, curl, ffmpeg, httpie, wget.
-                                    wget.
                                     You can use this option multiple times to set different downloaders for different
                                     protocols.
 E.g. --downloader aria2c
                                     --downloader "dash,m3u8:native" will use
                                     aria2c for http/ftp downloads, and the